 ANDRE SMITH PRESS CONFERENCE TRANSCRIPT

-AS: “The process has been pretty good.
+Can you talk about the free-agency process over the past six weeks?** AS: "The process has been pretty good.
 Switching agents and being with Ben Dogra has been a great success.
 All those guys communicate extremely well.
-There wasn’t a time we weren’t talking during the free agency time.
-He just kept me informed and let me know what teams were in it and everything that was going on; I enjoyed it.”
+There wasn't a time we weren't talking during the free agency time.
+He just kept me informed and let me know what teams were in it and everything that was going on; I enjoyed it."

 Did you always want to be here in Cincinnati?